Let’s face it. Because of the tight market, even your best real estate marketing strategies from a few years ago might be on shaky ground in 2022.

 In order to truly test the viability of a real estate marketing strategy, you need leads.
 Lots and lots of leads.
 If you want to run a seller’s drip campaign, you’re going to need seller leads.
 If you want to run an SMS drip to buyer’s, you’re going to need buyer leads.

-Luckily, in 2019 you can cut out the middleman and just buy leads.Once you get a decent number of leads, you can try A/B testing different strategies with different lead sets to see what works best quickly.
+Luckily, you can cut out the middleman and just buy leads.Once you get a decent number of leads, you can try A/B testing different strategies with different lead sets to see what works best quickly.

 Best Resources for Getting Paid Leads to Test Marketing Ideas Quickly